msveshnikov/allchat/README.md

 ## Features

 -   Gemini Pro 1.5 and Claude 3 Haiku
+-   Together AI models
 -   Audio Input in Gemini
 -   Video Input in Gemini
 -   Multiple chats
-- File upload PDFs, Word, Excel into the conversation.
+-   File upload PDFs, Word, Excel into the conversation
 -   Computer Vision (png/jpeg)
 -   Markdown formatting.
-- Image Generation by Amazon Titan.
+-   Image Generation by Amazon Titan
 -   Python Code Run
+-   Abiility to provide own API key
-- Haiku functions (tools) - weather, stocks, email send, Telegram, web search, etc
+-   Web Tools - weather, stocks, email send, Telegram, web search, etc

-- ... please create a Request in Issues for more ...
+## Connect model to world with Web Tools

+Are you tired of switching between various tools and services to complete your tasks?
+Meet AllChat - the all-in-one solution for seamless code execution, data retrieval, and communication.
+Use Haiku model for below:

+-   Instantly run Python code: Just ask AI to write your code and let Python Code Run take care of execution.
+You can even create pictures or graphs - simply instruct AI to save them to a file.
+Just say _Create a python program which will draw house and clouds and save to disk_
+-   Effortlessly fetch real-time data: Easily access important information such as weather updates, stock prices, and the latest news - _just ask Whats weather in my country?_
+-   Automate your email and Telegram correspondences: Send emails effortlessly to yourself or others.
+Just say _Send information to me_
+-   If your task require some compute, Python program will be created and executed in the background.
+Just say _Calculate first 100 Fibonacci numbers_
+-   Get the latest news from Google News in your preferred language and receive them directly in your inbox.
+Keep up with industry trends and advancements.
+Just say _Send me your comment about latest news_

 ## Environment variables